jocabundus/toad-on-fire/manual/MANUAL.md

 ## 3. Objective <a id="objective"/>

 Your primary objective is to search for the _teleporter beacons_ and destroy them with wreckless abandon.
 Every stage has _at least_ one beacon.
-They may be surrounded by white-checked flags to help you notice them.
+They may be surrounded by white-checkered flags to help you notice them.

 | Beacon                       | __ | Checkered Flag                               |
 | ---------------------------- | -- | -------------------------------------------- |